wolfejar/PythonLeankitMetrics/README.md

 # PythonLeankitMetrics

 ## Usage
-This script gathers metrics from leankit board and create visual representations of data using plotly.
+This script gathers metrics from a LeanKit board and create visual representations of data using Plotly.

-You will need a [Leankit](https://leankit.com/) account with an active board, and an account at [Plotly](https://plot.ly/) to push the metrics to.
+You will need a [LeanKit](https://leankit.com/) account with an active board, and an account at [Plotly](https://plot.ly/) to push the metrics to.

 ## Recomendation